 Thomas D. Campbell L’18

-At Penn, Tom received a Masters in Bioethics from the Perelman School of Medicine and was an Articles Editor of the University of Pennsylvania Law Review and Communications Editor of the Regulatory Review.
-During his summers, he worked in the health care fraud unit of the U.S. Attorney’s Office for the District of Massachusetts and at Williams & Connolly LLP.
-He also interned in the General Counsel’s Office of the Children’s Hospital of Philadelphia and participated in Penn’s Civil Practice Clinic and Supreme Court Clinic.
+At Penn, Tom received a Master’s in Bioethics from the Perelman School of Medicine and was an Articles Editor of the University of Pennsylvania Carey Law Review and Communications Editor of the Regulatory Review.
+During his summers, he worked in the Health Care Fraud Unit of the U.S. Attorney’s Office for the District of Massachusetts and at Williams & Connolly LLP.
+He also interned in the General Counsel’s Office of the Children Hospital of Philadelphia and participated in Penn’s Civil Practice Clinic and Supreme Court Clinic.

-After graduating, Tom clerked on the U.S. Court of Appeals for the Sixth Circuit.
-He has since returned to New England is currently clerking for the U.S. District Court for the District of Massachusetts.
+After graduating, Tom clerked on the U.S. Court of Appeals for the Sixth Circuit and the U.S. District Court for the Court for the District of Massachusetts before being hired by the Department of Justice through the Attorney General’s Honors Program.